Link-08/COSC111B-Portfolio/README.md

-# COSC111 Laboratory Activities
+# COSC111B Laboratory Activities

-## Lab Activity 1: Running Light
+## Lab Activity 1

 ### Objective
 Create a running light effect from right to left using `digitalWrite()`.